-In a place you only dream of, where your soul is always free Silver stages, golden curtains, filled my head plain as could be As a rainbow grew around the sun, all my stars above, who died Came from somewhere beyond the scene you see These lovely people played just for me
+In a place you only dream of Where your soul is always free Silver stages, golden curtains Filled my head, plain as can be As a rainbow grew around the sun All my stars of love who died Came from somewhere beyond the scene you see These lovely people played just for me

-Now if I let you see this place where stories all ring true Will you let me past your face to see what's really you It's not for me I ask this question as though I were a king For you have to love, believe and feel Before the burst of tambourines take you there
+Now if I let you see this place Where stories all ring true Will you let me past your face To see what's really you It's not for me I ask these questions As though I were a king For you have to love, believe and feel Before the burst of tambourines take you there

-Green grass and high tides forever Castles of stone, soul and glory Lost faces say we adore you As kings and queens bow and play for you
+Green grass and high tides forever Castles of stone souls and glory Lost faces say we adore you As kings and queens bow and play for you

-Those who don't believe me, find your souls and set them free Those who do, believe and know that time will be your key Time and time again I've thanked them for a peace of mind That helped me find myself amongst the music and the rhyme That enchants you there
+Those who don't believe me Find your souls and set them free Those who do, believe and love This time will be your key Time and time again I've thanked them For a piece of mind They helped me find myself Amongst the music and the rhyme That enchants you there

-Green grass and high tides forever Castles of stone, soul and glory Lost faces say we adore you As kings and queens bow and play for you Yeah they play just for you
+Green grass and high tides forever Castles of stone souls and glory Lost faces say we adore you As kings and queens bow and play for you Yeah, they play just for you

 William from Reno, NvI don't know if it's true or not but I heard that this song was recorded in only "one take".
 Can anyone confirm?
 Thanks K/H D